plentycode/sass-export/README.md

 # Sass-Export
-Sass-export helps you to use Sass files to generate a JSON file you can use in your application as data.
+**Sass-export** takes SCSS files and export them to a JSON file you can use as data.
-This is perfect for site documentation generation process.
+This is perfect for generating your site documentation.

-### Let's get started!

 #### CLI